 According to a social media content study that looked at more than 100 million posts by Socialinsider and Planable, writing the best content depends on the specific traits of the platform.

-While it may be quite easy to post the same content on all of these three platforms - especially if you're short on time - you need to remember that each of them is different.
-This means that the…
+While it may be quite easy to post the same content on all of these three platforms - and expect it to perform, especially if you're short on…

 Google phasing out third-party cookie support, Facebook under fire for political ad refusals, Instagram testing web DMs, Grindr reported for GDPR breach, YouTube "should demonetize climate denier videos"

 We're a bit late with our usual Friday news roundup, but the stories we've covered are no less important.